 - Summary: According to state law, remote sellers in Washington D.C. who exceed the $100K gross sales or the 200 transactions number are required to register, collect sales tax on sales that ship to Washington D.C., and remit the sales tax to the state.

 - Full text: You can read guidance on the text of Washington D.C. economic nexus law here.

-When did this Washington D.C. law go into effect or is it planned?
+When did this Washington D.C. law go into effect?

 January 1, 2019